aaalmisry/Abdullah-Nasser-Mohammed/README.md

 # Welcome to My Professional Portfolio! 🎓

 Hello!
-I’m **Abdullah Nasser Mohammed**, a Data Engineer, programmer, and web/desktop app developer with a Master's in Big Data from ASU.
+I’m **Abdullah Nasser Mohammed**, a Data Engineer, and web/desktop app developer with a Master's in Big Data from ASU.
 I build scalable data solutions and intelligent applications that turn complex data into actionable insights.